 From this study, children who have survived birth asphyxia and had no associated problems may have language delay.
 This can be attributed to the level of APGAR score, time of birth cry, cognitive level pertaining to the language development and their language status.
+Most of the earlier studies reported the impact/consequence of asphyxia with reference to either single, two or a maximum of three parameters from APGAR score, Birth cry, cognition and Language but all of the studies had failed to consider all the factors together.
 This study is the first of its nature where it had addressed the relationship between all the 4 parameters.
-In most of the studies done on covering the issues on birth asphyxia, the APGAR score at 1st min, 5th
+In most of the studies done on covering the issues on birth asphyxia, the APGAR score at 1st min, 5th min, 10th min, 15th min and 20th min after birth was given much importance.

-GSTF International Journal on Education (JEd) Vol.1 No.1, August 2013 min, $10^{th}$ min, $15^{th}$ min and $20^{th}$ min after birth was given score of 8 at the $10^{th}$ minute after birth) did not acquire certain much importance.
 This is because the APGAR score rarely reach 8 and above at the 2nd min of birth.
 In this study the 2nd min of birth cry is given equal importance as the 1st, 5th and 10th minute of birth cry after birth.
-It serves as a basic guideline for early identification.